AdrianJMartin/Blender-2-Minecraft/readme.md

 # Blender 2 Minecraft - ( via AHK )
+## Pre Req
+* Minecraft - I used Java Edition - it might work with Bedrock...
+* Python 3.x - I've matched versions with the one used in the current version of Blender, Python 3.9.7
+* Blender 3d - Current release 3.0

 ## Steps

 * Load the sample scene
-* Prepare you objects in xyz +ve octant - Make the looping easier
+* Prepare you objects in xyz +ve octant - This makes the looping easier
 * Name the object's first material after the Minecraft block name.
 * Run the script
 * Blender should output an itermediate output-data.json file
 * We then need to move to a python enviroment - I'm using VSCode etc.
 * Run the output-to-ahk.py script - this should generate output.ahk file.
-* Start Minecraft, position your guy where you want the Blender 0,0,0 to be.
+* Start Minecraft, position Steve where you want the Blender 0,0,0 to be.
 The scene will always be in MC's xyz orienatation.
 * Go into Creative Mode.
-Position you guy. and put MC into pause mode(esc)
+Position Steve. and put MC into pause mode(esc)
 * launch the output.ahk script

     ```powershell
         > ./output.ahk
     ```
-*

 # Todo
 * DONE!
 Convert it to generate strips of blocks, this should be many times quicker.
+* Be extension of above - break it down to largest cubes, would make it again many times quicker.
-* Add a small offset to the coords to make sure that blocks are not created on the same space as the guy.
-As this will push the guy to another position and change the relative coords.
+* Add a small offset to the coords to make sure that blocks are not created on the same space as Steve, As this will push Steve to another position and change the relative coords.
 * Profit?
-* Multiple objects in the Blender Scene
+* Multiple objects in the Blender Scene - first draft done...not bad..but thinking that this should be a tool that makes building easier rather than a straight export anything to MC. ie Work with the Blender grid....stick to convex hulls...
-* take range limits from scene
+* Take range limits from scene
+* Create a pre-run script - that shows orientation in mc world.
+Say a simple axis model.
+* Create a post run delete script? - file a->b with air!

+## Notes
+### 31 Dec 2021
+* I'm coming to the conclusion that I need to use a model of some sort to process the data rather than parsing a list of blocks
+    * so...some kind of in memory model or simple DB...SQLLite.